Education

 “Rambert have been so good at letting us use our brains.
 We’ve gone to them and said ‘we’ve got this idea, can you make it happen?’
 And they’ve said ‘yes, we’ll back you to the hilt.’
 Whatever stimulus they give us, we’ll put our Scouse twist on it.
 I love representing Liverpool because people outside the city don’t properly understand.
 Over the last couple of years, things like Eurovision have been fantastic for the community so why not showcase it?
 Rambert and Culture Liverpool have put their faith in us and given us that opportunity and confidence.”

 The programme culminated in an exhibition of the students’ work at the press night of Peaky Blinders: The Redemption of Thomas Shelby at the Liverpool Empire earlier this month.
-Here, they not only had the opportunity to showcase their work but also to network with industry insiders including the producers of Peaky Blinders, which was filmed in Liverpool, and the Chief Executive of Arts Council England.
+There, they had the opportunity to showcase their work at a pre-show reception held by Rambert, in front of invited guests including representatives of the Peaky Blinders team and the Chief Executive of Arts Council England.